 Prof. Goodlad is a member of the board of directors of Les Dames d’Escoffier the premier international organization of women leaders in food, beverage and hospitality.
 Here she finds pleasure in working on various committees throughout the organization and is the Co-Chair of the Scholarship Committee whereby she can help further the organization’s mission in support of education, advocacy and philanthropy.

 It is through all her work that she seeks to provide endless opportunities for students to pursue their passions and attain their goals.

-Prof. Goodlad Leads students through an historical introduction to fermented beverages throughout the world.
-Study of beverage making and tasting procedures including jargon particular to the beverage trade.
+Prof. Goodlad Leads students through an introduction to fermented beverages throughout the world.
+Study of beverage making and tasting procedures including jargon particular to the beverage trade is reinforced.

 An overview of the history, likely directions and organizational structure of the hospitality industry and its role in local, national and global economies.
 Students are introduced to the nature and scope of the hospitality industry, basic terminology, management concepts, career path explorations and the department’s mission and culture.

 We will open our minds and explore our senses to reveal our place in the world and how our own experiences differ from those of others.
 Using Brooklyn as our campus, students will develop personal and career-specific skills.
 Classes will include on-line and in-person group discussions, written and oral communication, food tastings, field trips, and the exploration of literature.

 This course provides an in-depth evaluation of “New World” viticulture and vinification.
 Wine making methods, service, laws and regulations of the major wine regions of North America, Australia, New Zealand, Chile, Argentina and South Africa will be studied.
 Students will taste and evaluate wines.
 Supported by a grant from the Julia Child Foundation, student will make wine at Red Hook Winery.
 Prerequisite: HMGT 2402